function3d/petalot/Firmware/README.md

  - Go to browser and search and open petalot.ino.d1_mini.bin
  - Press Flash ESP
  - Connect your phone to the WIFI "PETALOT-XXXXXX" and browser to 192.168.4.1  (If the page does not load try deactivating your mobile data connection)
- - (optional) Enter SSID, password, IP address, gateway and subnet for your local WIFI
+ - (optional) Enter SSID, password, IP address and subnet for your local WIFI
  - (optional) Open the IP address used in the previous step in your browser